guardian/grid-supplier-weight-sort/README.md

 # grid-supplier-weight-sort

-Elasticsearch Native Plugin for Guardian Grid image supplier weighted sort
+Elasticsearch Native Script Plugin for Guardian Grid image supplier weighted sort.

+Complements the Guardian [Grid](https://github.com/guardian/grid) project.

 The plugin can be built using `mvn package` command.
 The assembled .zip package can be found in the `target/releases/` directory and deployed to elasticsearch installation using `plugin -install plugin-name -url path/to/plugin/zip/file`.